Kidnapping of Alon Ohel: Captivity

-Following the release of fellow hostage Or Levi in February 2025, Ohel’s family received the first proof of life from him, confirming that he remained in captivity.
+Following the release of fellow hostage Or Levi in February 2025, Ohel's family received the first proof of life from him, confirming that he remained in captivity.
 Levi testified that Ohel was chained by his legs, severely malnourished, and suffering from untreated injuries, including near-blindness.
 In April 2025, his family claimed that a 19-year-old had stitched his wounds without anesthesia and then given acetaminophen.

+Ohel later recounted that fellow hostage Eli Sharabi gave him emotional and physical support during their time in captivity stating that Sharabi let him fall apart and then told him "It’s okay to break down, but we must never lose hope."
+He also recounted being chained together with Sharabi and played either backgammon or cards to help pass the time.

-On 5 September 2025, a video released by Hamas showed Ohel for the first time since his abduction, alongside Guy Galboa Dalal, appealing for his release.
-The video had been filmed in August 2025 and reportedly after filming letters from Ohel and Galboa-Dalal were handed over the Red Cross.
+On 5 September 2025, a video released by Hamas showed Ohel for the first time since his abduction, alongside Guy Gilboa-Dalal, appealing for his release.
+The video had been filmed in August 2025 and reportedly after filming letters from Ohel and Gilboa-Dalal were handed over the Red Cross.
 After his release Ohel stated that he had been mostly chained in a single tunnel while held as a captive, until being moved to a central part of Gaza about 40 days before his release.
 He also stated that Hamas militants had used him as a human shield and moved into combat areas after the Israel Defense Forces offensive into Gaza City began.